mynh001/Sale-Analysis_PowerBI/README.md

 ## 1. Objective
 Utilizing the Contoso Sales dataset, this project aims to:
-* Doing DAR (Dashboard - Analysis - Reporting) report for Sales Analysis subject using Power BI
+* a.
+Doing DAR (Dashboard - Analysis - Reporting) report for Sales Analysis subject using Power BI
-* From the DAR report, one of the problems identified is the Revenue from Store Channel was decreasing.
+* b.
+From the DAR report, one of the problems identified is the Revenue from Store Channel was decreasing.
 Therefore, besides the DAR dashboard, a presentation slide is provided to answer the following question: Which Product/Market to focus on to improve Revenue from Store Channel

 The project aims to serve the Sale Department and Type of Analysis is Sale Strategy (Year-over-Year).